bobcarterirl/bobcarterirl.github.io/hsl/_posts/2018-11-16-introduction.md

 ---
 layout: post
-title: Homebrew Standard Library – Intro
+title: Homebrew Standard Library – Introduction
 ---

+Welcome to Homebrew Standard Library.
 The idea for this series started out as a C++ tutorial.
 It would've started from scratch, with only plain C++ and the system calls in `unistd.h`, and built up good portions of the C and C++ standard libraries from there.
 That's probably a terrible way to learn C++, but it is an interesting one.
 I may come back to it, at some point, but it's morphed, in my mind, to something different.

 In this series, I will create an implementation of the C++ Standard Library, but the approach won't be purely bottom-up.
 Rather, I'll replace pieces of it, bit-by-bit, until nothing of the original is left, like the [Ship of Theseus][ShipOfTheseus].
 This series won't work as a C++ tutorial either, though it might be useful for those who know the language, but not the finer details of the Standard Library.
 The real purpose of this series is my own understanding.
 I'm not terribly familiar with any of the new features of C++14 or 17, I don't have more than cursory knowledge of template metaprogramming, and I'm sure I have a few other weak points I'm less aware of.